eclipse-iofog/documentation/roadmap/categorized_backlog.md

 - Add serverless functions as an edge microservice type for more constrained devices or just as an option for any hardware
 - Finish implementing current security architecture concepts
 - Distributing a precious asset (an AI model) with access control for all allowed nodes in order to sequence updates
+- Allow Docker networks to be created on edge nodes using Controller commands